-Code inspections are typically formal code reviews are similar to inspecting code.
+Typically, formal code reviews are similar to inspecting code.
 The goal is to prevent defects — and detect them earlier.
 And the practice can detect up to 90% of defects at a fraction of the cost of other practices.

 Code Inspection and Testing

 Testing verifies functionality and improves software quality.
 But testing is best paired with an inspection.

 If your code is complex (like most embedded systems), it may not be fully testable.
 An inspection, however, can find defects at the code level.

 Testing is expensive if you have to go through it over and over again.
 By minimizing defects during inspections, you can make your testing efforts more efficient.

 Even with automated testing, it takes time to verify functionality.
 By resolving defects at the code level, you’ll be able to test functionality faster.

 Traditional inspections can strain resources early in the development process.
 This can be a problem for Agile development teams who don’t want to be burdened by the practice.

 They see the practice with: